Bazu vs Strong vs Hevy: Best Workout Tracker App for Lifters (2026)

 Hevy's free tier is the right choice if community motivation matters to you and you're early enough in your training that 3 months of graph history covers what you need to see.

-One constraint worth stating plainly: Bazu is iOS only.
-If you're on Android, it's not an option yet.
+One constraint worth stating plainly: Bazu runs on iPhone and Apple Watch — no Android yet.
+If you're on Android, it's not an option.
 Strong and Hevy are both solid on Android.

 Strong's free tier is worth it for lifters running programs with 3 or fewer routines — the app has no ads, good logging speed, a warm-up calculator, and Apple Health integration at no cost.
 The 3-routine cap is the single issue that affects most lifters: if your program has more than 3 distinct workout days, you will hit it immediately.
 If you're running a basic full-body or two-day split, the free tier works well.
 For anything more structured, the $29.99/year Pro tier (or $99.99 lifetime) is the realistic starting point.